Underwear: 1950s and 1960s

 Before the 1950s, underwear consisted of simple, functional, white pieces of clothing which were not to be shown in public.
 In the 1950s, underwear came to be promoted as a fashion item in its own right, and came to be made in prints and colors.
 Manufacturers also experimented with rayon and newer fabrics like Dacron, nylon, and Spandex.
-By the 1960, men's underwear was regularly printed in loud patterns, or with messages or images such as cartoon characters.
+By 1960, men's underwear was regularly printed in loud patterns, or with messages or images such as cartoon characters.
 By the 1960s, department stores began offering men's double-seat briefs, an optional feature that would double the wear and add greater comfort.
 Stores advertising the double thickness seat as well as the manufacturing brands such as Hanes and BVD during this time period can be viewed using Newspapers.com.

 Women's undergarments began to emphasize the breasts instead of the waist.
 The decade saw the introduction of the bullet bra pointed bust, inspired by Christian Dior's "New Look", which featured pointed cups.
-The original Wonderbra and push-up bra by Frederick's of Hollywood finally hit it big.
-Women's panties became more colorful and decorative, and by the mid-1960s were available in two abbreviated styles called the hip-hugger and the bikini (named after the Pacific Ocean island of that name), frequently in sheer nylon fabric.
+The original Wonderbra and push-up bra by Frederick's of Hollywood achieved great popularity.
+Women's panties became more colorful and decorative and, by the mid-1960s, were available in two abbreviated styles called the hip-hugger and the bikini (named after the Pacific Ocean island of that name), frequently in sheer nylon fabric.

 Pantyhose, also called tights in British English, which combined panties and hose into one garment, made their first appearance in 1959, invented by Glen Raven Mills of North Carolina.
 The company later introduced seamless pantyhose in 1965, spurred by the popularity of the miniskirt.
-By the end of the decade, the girdle had fallen out of favor as women chose sexier, lighter, and more comfortable alternatives.
+By the end of the decade, the girdle had fallen out of favor as women chose sexier, lighter and more comfortable alternatives.

 With the emergence of the woman's movement in the United States sales for pantyhose dropped off during the later half of the 1960s having soared initially.